jina-ai/jina/docs/how-to/scale-out.md

 ### Partitioning the data

-Now let's run the {class}`~jina.Flow`to index your data:
+Let's run the {class}`~jina.Flow`to index the data:
 ```python
 with f:
     f.post(on='/index', inputs=news_generator, show_progress=True)
 ```

-The `ANNLiteIndexer` will save your indexed Documents to your specified `workspace` (directory).
+`ANNLiteIndexer` saves the indexed Documents to the specified `workspace` (directory).
-Since the default number of shards is one.
-All the data will be saved to `YOUR-WORKSPACE-DIR/ANNLiteIndexer/0/` where `0` is the shard id.
+Since the default number of shards is one, all data is saved to `YOUR-WORKSPACE-DIR/ANNLiteIndexer/0/` where `0` is the shard id.

-If you want to distribute your data to different places, Jina allows you to use `shards` to specify the number of shards.
+To distribute data to different places, use `shards` to specify the number of shards.

 ```python
 f = (